 According to Nursing Times, a 2011 study researched a possible link between mustard and testosterone.
 Lab research, (first on rat cells than on live rats), investigated whether a plant-derived steroid, 28-homobrassinolide [HB], found in mustard could stimulate protein synthesis similarly to anabolic steroids, which mimic the activity of male hormones, including testosterone.
 (But without the negative side effects.)

 The conclusion was that this plant-derived steroid appeared to increase lean body mass and strength.
-However, HB only caused minimal increase in testosterone activity.
+However, HB only caused a minimal increase in testosterone activity.
 Since the use of HB was equally effective on castrated rats, the natural conclusion is that this plant steroid works in a very different way than anabolic steroids.

 So if you’re looking to increase muscle mass, mustard may be your fuel.
 But if you just need testosterone, you better look to ingredients recognized for increasing testosterone production, like oats.